 Designed to be an interactive computing habitat, the Siebel Center serves as a laboratory for exploring and evaluating 21st-century computing environments.

 Our Electrical and Computer Engineering Building was created with the goal of net-zero energy use, meaning that it supplies all of its own energy.
 It provides approximately 230,000 square feet of labs, classrooms, and facilities.

 One of the first interdisciplinary research facilities in the world when it opened in 1989, the Beckman Institute is the largest research facility on campus.

 Just outside Campustown, students can explore the thriving downtowns of Champaign and Urbana.
 With access to local shops, music venues, an art theater, and various eateries, you'll never be bored!

 With many overnight routes, arrivals every 10 minutes, and bus stops throughout campus and across town, our Mass Transit District (MTD) provides unlimited transportation access to all students.

-One of the largest and most diverse farmers' markets in Illinois, Urbana's Market at the Square is held every Saturday morning, May through November, right next door to campus.
+One of the largest and most diverse farmers' markets in the state of Illinois, Urbana's Market at the Square is held every Saturday morning, May through November, right next door to campus.